drduh/macOS-Security-and-Privacy-Guide/README.md

 # Siri Suggestions and Spotlight

-Apple is moving to on-device processing for a lot of Siri functions, but some info is still sent to Apple when you use Siri Suggestions or Spotlight.
-You can read Apple's [Privacy Policy](https://www.apple.com/legal/privacy/data/en/siri-suggestions-search/) to see exactly what is sent and how to disable it.
+Apple is moving to on-device processing for a lot of Siri functions, but some data is still sent to Apple when using Siri Suggestions or Spotlight.
+See Apple's [Privacy Policy](https://www.apple.com/legal/privacy/data/en/siri-suggestions-search/) to see exactly what is sent and how to disable it.

 # Homebrew

-If a program isn't available through the App Store, consider using [Homebrew](https://brew.sh/).
+If a program is not available through the App Store, consider using [Homebrew](https://brew.sh/).

 > [!WARNING]
 > Homebrew requests "App Management" (or "Full Disk Access") permission to the terminal.